 Thirty-eight states and the District of Columbia have determined that their public policy interests are better served by placing some responsibility for over-service or over-consumption on the alcohol server or the licensee through the civil justice system.
-These dram shop laws provide a plaintiff legal standing to bring an action against a tortfeasor for an alcohol related injury or death.
+These dram shop laws provide a plaintiff legal standing to bring a lawsuit against the bar or restaurant or store where the alcohol was purchased for an alcohol related injury or death.
 Most instances that bring rise to a civil dram shop lawsuit stem from a traffic crash.
 Other causes of action, however, relate to homicide, sexual assault, and other incidents where the intoxicated patron loses the ability of self-regulation.

 Standards for dram shop lawsuits vary widely among states.
 Those standards include prohibitions of service to intoxicated, visibly intoxicated or obviously intoxicated patrons, or when it should have been known that the patron was intoxicated.
 One state prohibits service to a drunken person in a criminally negligent manner.
 Another allows a civil action when the service was to a person clearly intoxicated.
 Several states require proof that the alcohol service was done in a reckless manner or that the alcohol was provided with reckless disregard to the rights of others.
 Other states require proof that the patron was intoxicated to the extent he or she presented a clear and present danger to self or others.
 Florida allows a dram shop action only when the alcohol service was to someone habitually addicted to alcohol.
 This standard is particularly difficult because alcoholics do not carry or present identification cards identifying them as such and rarely make self-admissions to bartenders.